Mel Brooks

 Personal Life

 Mel was married to Florence Baum from 1953 to 1962.
 They had three children together.
-In 1964 Mel married actress Anne Bancroft.
-They had one child together, Max, and were together until her death in 2005.
-Max Brooks has developed into a successful writer in his own write, specializing in the zombie genre.
-Max Brooks wrote the book "World War Z" which was adapted into a movie starring Brad Pitt in 2013.
+In 1964, Mel married actress Anne Bancroft.
+They had one child together, Max, and were together until she died in 2005.
+Max Brooks has developed into a successful writer specializing in the zombie genre.
+Max Brooks wrote the book "World War Z," which was adapted into a movie starring Brad Pitt in 2013.

 Real Estate

-His longtime primary home with Anne was a 13,000 square-foot home above a country club in Santa Monica.
+His longtime primary home with Anne was a 13,000-square-foot home above a country club in Santa Monica.
 They bought this property in 1978 for an undisclosed amount.
-A year earlier the spent $515,000 for an oceanfront house in Malibu.
+A year earlier they spent $515,000 for an oceanfront house in Malibu.
 They previously owned an apartment in New York City and a house in the Hamptons.
-He still owns a penthouse condo on Manhattan's Upper West Side which was acquired in 1990 for $350,000.
+He still owns a penthouse condo on Manhattan's Upper West Side, which was acquired in 1990 for $350,000.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.